Why Review Safety Risk Management Procedures?

 - Australia Safety Risk Management.

 There are certainly more resources out there, but these are easy to understand.
-I particularly like what Australia has been doing with their aviation SMS resources over the past dozen years.
+I particularly like what Australia has been doing with its aviation SMS resources over the past dozen years.

-Each of the above resources has their advantages and disadvantages.
+Each of the above resources has its advantages and disadvantages.
 For a review, I prefer a simple flowchart based on the complexity of the organization.
 For example, smaller organizations generally do not have safety committees.
 Furthermore, not all issues require in-depth investigations.

 How Often Should Risk Management Processes Be Reviewed?

 If you are lucky and have a stable management structure, you may be the safety manager for five to ten years.
 There may also be a high probability that you implemented the original aviation SMS.
 Regardless, you should review your risk management procedures annually.

 Use one of the above resources to get ideas or use one of our simplified workflows.
 Our recommendation is to keep your risk management procedures as simple as possible.

 I have seen some incredibly complex risk management workflows that make my eyes spin.
 Some overzealous safety manager is trying to impress management or to demonstrate their value by coming up with workflows that would excite a nuclear physicist, but cause others to roll their eyes and ignore them.

 Exceptions to Standard Risk Management Procedures